-This year, the theme for Zion, TCU’s annual cultural festival was ‘Ah!‘ an expression of exceeding joy taken from the gospel of Matthew 2:10.
+This year, the theme for Zion, TCU’s annual cultural festival was ‘Ah!‘ an expression of exceeding joy taken from Matthew 2:10.
 This event is a platform for the school to interact with the surrounding communities, associate churches, friends, alumni, and prospective students.
-On that day, we open our campus to the public and offer various means of entertainment that include the puppet show, food booths, crafts and art, coffee cafes, cultural parades, and a musical concert from a Christian band.
+On that day, we open our campus to the public and we entertain then with a puppet show, food booths, crafts and art, coffee cafes, cultural parades, and a musical concert from a Christian band.
 As international students, our duty is to participate fully (help host and provide entertainment).
 ACTS-ES students who are part of the Zion festival committee work together with Japanese students and staff members in planning, fundraising and advertising for the event.
 To give you an insight into what actually goes on before and during Zion Festival day, we asked several students who played different roles in the festival to share their experiences.

 Aika, a freshman and first-time participant.